WestConnex: Stage 2: King Georges Road Interchange, M8 Tunnel and St Peters Interchange

-Stage 3: M4–M8 extensions, Iron Cove Link and Rozelle Interchange
+Stage 3: M4–M8 Link, Iron Cove Link and Rozelle Interchange

-Stage 3 works include building a new motorway tunnel (previously known as M4–M5 Link) linking the M4 East and the M8; the Rozelle Interchange, an underground interchange at the site of Rozelle rail yards with direct connections to the Anzac Bridge; and Iron Cove Link, a 1 km tunnel from the Rozelle Interchange to Iron Cove Bridge bypassing the congested Victoria Road corridor.
+Stage 3 works include building a new motorway tunnel (formerly known as M4-M5 Link) linking the M4 East and the M8; the Rozelle Interchange, an underground interchange at the site of Rozelle rail yards with direct connections to the Anzac Bridge; and Iron Cove Link, a 1 km tunnel from the Rozelle Interchange to Iron Cove Bridge bypassing the congested Victoria Road corridor.
 In September 2022, it was announced that the M4–M5 Link would be renamed to extensions of the M4 and M8 when operational.

 Stage 3 was officially approved in April 2018, began construction in 2019.
 In February 2021, roadheaders carved from the M4-M5 Link tunnels into the M8 tunnel, connecting the two stages of the WestConnex project for the first time.
-The main tunnels extending the M4 and M8 opened on 20 January 2023, while the rest of Stage 3 is expected to be completed in late 2023.
-Construction of Rozelle Interchange and Iron Cove Link will be directly managed by Transport for NSW instead of WestConnex.
+The main tunnels extending the M4 and M8 opened on 20 January 2023, while the rest of Stage 3 opened on 26 November 2023.
+Construction of Rozelle Interchange and Iron Cove Link was directly managed by Transport for NSW instead of WestConnex.

 The Rozelle Interchange was built to have future provision for the proposed Western Harbour Tunnel.

-Unlike the bulk of the WestConnex projects, the Iron Cove Link will be toll-free.
+Unlike the bulk of the WestConnex projects, the Iron Cove Link is toll-free.

 Stage 3 forms the southern section of an eventual Inner West bypass of Sydney's CBD.
 This stage also originally included Sydney Gateway, however the project is now a separate Transport for NSW project and is no longer part of the WestConnex scope.
-The Sydney Gateway, which connects to the St Peters interchange, will be completed two years after the M4–M8 extensions in 2025.
+The Sydney Gateway, which connects to the St Peters interchange, will be completed in 2024 instead.